The Verdict is in and Wordpress Wins the Overall Best Open Source CMS Award!

 What I am specifically referring to is I have been volunteering my services to a nonprofit.
 I have been helping a lifelong friend who is their webmaster redesign their site into a WordPress site.
 The President of the nonprofit must have asked a “friend” his opinion on the WordPress site.

 WordPress is an open source application designed to make updating websites easier.
 There are rivals in web applications.
 It’s like the classic U of M versus Ohio State rivalry.
 People are either Open Source or they are not.
-This guy happened to not be, but he blathered on about how unsecure Wordpress is and how it should only be used for hobby sites.
+This guy happened to not be, but he blathered on about how unsecure WordPress is and how it should only be used for hobby sites.

 I took this personally.
 My services are not just for hobbies, they are for professional companies, organizations, authors, etc. Let’s take a look at some companies/organizations who use WordPress: